Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 The term “Scandinavian design” is believed to have first appeared in 1951 as the title “Scandinavian Design for Living” of an exhibition of home accessories and furniture in a London district.

-"Design in Scandinavia" toured Canada and America with overwhelming success.
+toured "Design in Scandinavia" Canada and America with overwhelming success.
 Simultaneously, similar joint exhibitions took place in the fashion capitals of Milan in the 1950s and Paris in 1958 ("Formes Scandinaves").
 These further contributed to making "Design made in Scandinavia" a globally sought-after label.

 The often rigid notions of style and good taste, coupled with a persistent focus on simple functionality, remained controversial.
 Over the years, the term became associated with connotations that, for some northerners, became an undesirable label.